dpploy/chen-3170/README.md

 clicking on individual notebook files, you will access the live course notebooks.
 + Use the green `download` button above on the right upper side of the page and download a ZIP archive to your local machine.
 Unzip the archive.
 Then use your own Jupyter Notebook server to navigate to the directory created by the unzip operation and upload the notebook files.
 In this case the files will not be updated and you will need to return to the repository for getting new files or updated versions of previously downloaded files.

+This course consists of notebooks used for lectures (numbered 01 to XX) and laboratory work (labwork-01 to XX) for students to practice their skills in computer-aided problem solving (see `notebooks/`).
 GitHub allows for feedback and collaboration through pull request and issues.

-Thanks in advance for inputs to improve this course.
+Thanks in advance for inputs to improve this course.\
+Regards,\
+Valmor.